 The first sentence sums up the claims.

-"In their struggle to find a New Testament scripture that supports their misconception that God's law is "done away," antinomians point to Colossians 2:14 to "prove" that Christ nailed the law of God to the cross.""In our struggle," he says.
-My struggle is understanding why I let authors like the one above influence me for so many years.
+"In their struggle to find a New Testament scripture that supports their misconception that God's law is "done away," antinomians point to Colossians 2:14 to "prove" that Christ nailed the law of God to the cross."

 -Earl Henn, Bibletools.org (Church of the Great God) Topical Studies, "Nailed to the Cross"